preciofishbone/OmniaDocsG2/using-communities/settings/index.rst

 You also need to have page editor permissions to a suitable page to set upp access to the community.

+Prerequisite: The Tenant feature “Communities” must be active for any community options to be available.
+Web Content Managament features must also be active for communities to work.

 Creating a community
 **********************
 Do the following to create a community: